-Disclosure 2022 Units No. of substantiated complaints on customer privacy 1 0 # No. of complaints addressed 0 # No. of customers, users and account holders whose information is used for secondary purposes 0 #
+Disclosure 2023 Units No. of substantiated complaints on customer privacy 1 No data # No. of complaints addressed No data # No. of customers, users and account holders whose information is used for secondary purposes No data #

 1Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.